saulpierotti/markdown_notebook/BPI.md

 * A volcano plot has the fold change in expression in the x axis and the significance in the y axis
 	* It is used to rapidly identify differentially expressed proteins (it is also applicable to other fields)

+# Random notes
+* Bioluminescence seems that appeared as a way to get rid of oxygen, when it firs appeared in geological times

 # Protein separation
 * Proteins can be separed with different chromatographies or electrophoresis, microdialysis
 * We can use depletion techniques to remove typical high-abbundance proteins